gimm-institute/november-2023-workshop/climate/Climate_presentations/Climate_long_term_modeling.md

 * Show you how long-term macro-climate scenarios are done
 * Convince you that you should not invest your time and effort into this
+	* I studied this so you don't have to

 Long-term = 50+ years, for our purposes.